gangelo/LittleWeasel/README.md

 * LittleWeasel allows you to provide any number of "dictionaryies" which may be in the form of a collecton of words in a file on disk _or_ an Array of words you provide, so that dictionaries may be created _dynamically_.
 * Dictionaries are identified by a unique "dictionary key"; that is, a key based on locale (<language>-<REGION>, e.g. en-US) and/or optional "tag" (en-US-<tag>, e.g. en-US-slang).
-* Dictionaries are cached; their words and metadata are shared across dictionary instances that share the same dictionary key.
+* Dictionaries created from files on disk are cached; their words and metadata are shared across dictionary instances that share the same dictionary key.
 * Dictionaries can have observable, metadata objects attached to them which are notified when a word or word block is being evaluated; therefore, metadata about the dictionary, words, etc. can be gathered and used.
 For example, LittleWeasel uses a LittleWeasel::Metadata::InvalidWordsMetadata metadata object that caches and keeps track of the total bytes of invalid words searched against the dictionary.
 If the total bytes of invalid words exceeds what is set in the configuration, caching of invalid words ceases.
 You can create your own metadata objects to gather and use your own metadata.

 ## Usage